michaelshumshum/kahoot-annoyer/README.md

 - i also included a brute-force kahoot-code searcher that can search the entire world for active kahoot games. though, keep in mind that not all the games are joinable due to latency.
 - name styling + glitchy names.

-**DISCLAIMER:**

-when using glitched names, please only at most put a quarter of the maximum you can run usually. for example, if you can usually inject 512 bots, only use 128 when doing glitch named bots. if you put in too many bots, your computer will likely crash or become unresponsive.

 ## prerequisites
 - python 3.x
 - for gui: